jaimetur/PhotoMigrator/README.md

 > [!IMPORTANT]
 > <ALBUMS_NAME> should exist within your Synology Photos Albums database, otherwise it will no extract anything.
 > Extraction will be done in background task, so it could take time to complete.
-Even if the Script finish with success the extraction pre_process could be still running on background, so take this into account.
+Even if the Script finish with success the extraction process could be still running on background, so take this into account.

 Example of use:
 ```